 Selling off orchards can help — Seavert calls it addition through subtraction.

 “If you can identify those worse blocks and get rid of them, you can take that money you are investing in those blocks and invest it in others or give yourself more flexibility in your financial structure,” he said.
 “If you don’t do this, it’s a downward spiral.”

 That’s what Hemberry did, selling a farm that was farther away from his home farm and expensive logistically to operate.
 But for growers looking toward retirement, selling is also a complicated proposition.
 Hemberry said he’s considering using the proceeds from orchard sales to send his son to trade school instead of preparing to turn over the farm to him, since finances are so bleak.

 Kameron Miller says his three nephews who work on the farm want to take over the business, but they can’t afford even the operating capital costs on their own right now, and he and his brother can’t afford to offer them the farm at a discount and retire.

-“To be solvent, and reaching an age of wanting to slow down, I had to sell land that’s been in our family since 1929,” said Carlson, who’s down to just 33 acres.
+“To be solvent, and reaching an age of wanting to slow down, I had to sell land that’s been in our family since 1929,” said Cowan, who’s down to just 33 acres.
 “I could not in good conscience pass this business on to my son; I would take it to my grave if it set him up to struggle the way we have.”